 When setting up a home security system, you must password-protect your Wi-Fi and set up two-factor authentication (2FA).
 Hackers could take over your home network if you don’t take these precautions.

 Safeguards like these can help stop a digital home invasion.
-Hackers are increasingly breaking into home security cameras, taunting and extorting people through security systems.
-A security oversight on your part could open the floodgates for a hacker to launch a reign of terror on you and your family.
+Hackers are increasingly breaking into home security cameras, taunting and extorting people.
+A security oversight on your part could open the floodgates for a criminal to launch a reign of terror on you and your family.

 Scroll down for five signs that your security cameras are compromised.
 Once you know what to look for, you can quickly respond in case of a breach.

 1. Strange sounds or unfamiliar voices

 This is one of the most obvious signs a hacker broke is present.
 One man realized his family was in danger after hearing strange voices from his daughter’s room.
 After putting his baby to sleep, he investigated peculiar noises from her bedroom.

 Then, he heard a man’s voice.
 A hacker had broken into his Nest account and taken over the smart home, from the thermostats to the 16 security cameras.
 Then, the hacker set the home’s thermostat to 90 degrees.
 How weird is that?

 If you aren’t sure how this is possible, remember that many security cameras have two-way talk features.
 Hackers can infiltrate the audio system and speak to you.